Backside power delivery: promises and challenges

 - Want to know more about imec's presence at 2021 VLSI?
 Check out our program.

-Naoto Horiguchi is a director of the logic CMOS scaling program in imec, in Leuven, Belgium.
-He started his carrier in semiconductor device R&D at Fujitsu Laboratories Ltd. in 1992.
-From 1992 to 1999, he was engaged in device development using semiconductor nanostructures in Fujitsu Laboratories Ltd. and the University of California, Santa Barbara.
-From 2000 to 2006, he was involved in 90-45nm CMOS technology development in Fujitsu Ltd. as a lead integration engineer.
-Since 2006, he has been with imec, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities, and research institutes.
+Naoto Horiguchi is the logic CMOS scaling program director at imec in Leuven, Belgium.
+He obtained a degree in Applied Physics in 1992 from the Tokyo University, Japan.
+He has been with imec since 2006, where he is engaged in advanced CMOS device R&D together with worldwide industrial partners, universities, and research institutes.
 His current focus is CMOS device scaling down to 1nm technology node and beyond.

 Geert Van der Plas obtained a Ph.D. degree in Applied Sciences from the Katholieke Universiteit Leuven, Belgium, in 2001.
 He joined imec, Belgium, in 2003.
 He has been working on energy efficient data converter, power/signal integrity and 3D integration technologies.
 Currently he is program manager in the 3D system integration program addressing system scaling using advanced 3D (TSV) and packaging (FO-WLP) technology for high performance, mobile and IoT applications.
 His interests are in characterization, modeling, system exploration and design enablement of 3D integration technologies.

 Eric Beyne is a senior fellow, VP of R&D, and program director of 3D system integration at imec in Leuven, Belgium.
-He obtained a degree in electrical engineering in 1983 and a Ph.D. in Applied Sciences in 1990, both from the Katholieke Universiteit Leuven, Belgium.
-Since 1986 he has been with imec since 1986, working on advanced packaging and interconnect technologies.
+He obtained a degree in electrical engineering in 1983 and a Ph.D. in Applied Sciences in 1990, both from the KU Leuven, Belgium.
+He has been with imec since 1986, working on advanced packaging and interconnect technologies.

 10 June 2021